davidSpiegel1/WikiConnector/README.md

 * added a query editor to the application
 * Made the readme
 * Changed to PyQt5 gui lib.
 Also added bash-like features to query language.
+* Added an 'App' layer that has applications like terminal and settings.
+Also, have started on building connector layer.